kernelkit/infix/doc/networking.md

 > *default*.
 Meaning, you can only have one instance per routing protocol.

 ### OSPFv2 Routing
+Infix supports OSPF dynamic routing for IPv4, i.e., OSPFv2.
 Remember to enable [IPv4 forwarding](#IPv4-forwarding) for the interfaces you want to run OSPFv2.

     admin@example:/config/> edit routing control-plane-protocol ospfv2 name default admin@example:/config/routing/control-plane-protocol/ospfv2/name/default/> set ospf area 0.0.0.0 interface e0 enabled true
     admin@example:/config/routing/control-plane-protocol/ospfv2/name/default/> leave
     admin@example:/>

-> **Note:** The only name allowed for a control-plane-protocol is currently
+> **Note:** The only instance name allowed for a
-> *default*.
-Meaning, you can only have one instance per routing protocol.
+> control-plane-protocol is currently *default*.
+Meaning, you can
+> only have one instance per routing protocol.

-#### Stub area types
+#### OSPF area types
-NSSA and Stub areas are currently supported.
+In addition to *regular* OSPF areas, area types *NSSA* and *Stub* are supported.

 To configure a NSSA area with summary routes: